kyma-project/kyma/docs/headless-cms/03-01-headless-cms-in-console.md

 ## Configuration

-To configure how DocsTopic and ClusterDocsTopic are rendered in UI, use the following parameters:
+To define how DocsTopic and ClusterDocsTopic are rendered in the UI, use the following parameters:

 | Parameter | Default Value | Description |
 | --------- | ------------- | ----------- |